getodk/central-backend/docs/api.md

 2. [**HTTP Request API**](https://bitbucket.org/javarosa/javarosa/wiki/OpenRosaRequest), which defines a set of requirements every OpenRosa request and response must follow.
 ODK Central is fully compliant with this component.
 3. [**Form Submission API**](https://bitbucket.org/javarosa/javarosa/wiki/FormSubmissionAPI), which defines how Submissions are submitted to the server.
 ODK Central is fully compliant with this component.
 4. [**Authentication API**](https://bitbucket.org/javarosa/javarosa/wiki/AuthenticationAPI), which defines how users authenticate with the server.
 ODK Central provides [three authentication methods](/reference/authentication).
 One of these is HTTPS Basic Authentication, which is recommended by the OpenRosa specification.
 However, because [we do not follow the try/retry pattern](/reference/authentication/https-basic-authentication/using-basic-authentication) required by the OpenRosa and the RFC specification, ODK Central is _not compliant_ with this component.
 Our recommendation generally is to use [Field Key Authentication](/reference/authentication/field-key-authentication) when submitting data from survey clients.
 5. [**Form Discovery (Listing) API**](https://bitbucket.org/javarosa/javarosa/wiki/FormListAPI), which returns a listing of Forms available for survey clients to download and submit to.
-At this time, ODK Central is _partially compliant_ with this component: the server will return a correctly formatted `formList` response, but it does not currently handle the optional filter parameters, nor does it supply a Manifest document.
+At this time, ODK Central is _partially compliant_ with this component: the server will return a correctly formatted `formList` response, but it does not currently handle the optional filter parameters.

 In practical usage, ODK survey clients like Collect will interact with Central in three places: